microchip-pic-avr-examples/pic18f56q24-getting-started-with-mvio-mplab-mcc/README.md

 To program the Curiosity Nano board with this MPLAB X project, follow the steps provided in the [How to Program the Curiosity Nano board](#how-to-program-the-curiosity-nano-board) chapter.<br><br>

-## 1. MVIO 1 Logic
+## 1. MVIO Logic Level Demonstration

 This program demonstrates the functionality of the MVIO pins of the PIC®  microcontrollers (MCUs).
-It configures two output high (logic `1`) pins; one is an MVIO pin, and the other one is a non-MVIO.
+It configures two output high (logic `1`) pins; one is an MVIO pin, and the other one is non-MVIO.

-**Note**: VDDIO2 is connected to V<sub>BUS</sub> on the PIC Curiosity Nano board.
+**Note**: V<sub>DDIO2</sub> is connected to V<sub>BUS</sub> on the PIC Curiosity Nano board.

-When using a voltmeter, the MCU generates 3.3V on the non-MVIO pin, and 5V on the MVIO pin.
+When using a voltmeter, it can be observed that the microcontroller is generating 3.3V on the non-MVIO pin and 5V on the MVIO pin.
 This example uses GPIO pins with different peripherals, such as, I<sup>2</sup>C, SPI, USART, Timers.
 Therefore, the voltage values for logic `1`, on MVIO and non-MVIO pins, differ.

-This adds a lot of flexibility to the PIC family, allowing the devices to communicate with sensors/MPUs/SoCs at different operating levels, without needing external components, such as level shifters.
+The MVIO module offers increased flexibility to the PIC18-Q24 Device family, allowing for communication with sensors/MPUs/SoCs at different operating levels, without needing external components such as level shifters.

 ### 1.1 Setup